-March brings the long-awaited return to Leapfest.
+March brought to Stage Left the long-awaited return to Leapfest.
 Leapfest began in 2003-04 as an annual new play festival, where playwrights “take the leap” in the development of new work.
-Next month will be the first workshop readings of 3 new plays, by ensemble member Stephanie Murphy, Deana Velandra, and Kimberly Dixon-Mays.
-The plays will continue to develop until culminating in staged readings this summer.
+Next month, we will premiere staged readings of 3 new plays that received workshops in March.
+The playwrights featured include ensemble member Stephanie Murphy, Deana Velandra, and Kimberly Dixon-Mays.
+Talkbacks will follow after each performance.

 GIVE ME MY FLOWERS